Apple Cider Donut Blender Cake (Dairy-Free and Gluten-Free)

 Instructions

-2. Cut a large apple into thin slices perpendicular to the core to make rings (see the photos in the post).
-Set aside the four nicest-looking slices.
-The rest of the apple will go into your cake batter.
+2. Cut the apple into thin crosswise slices to make rings.
+Set aside the four nicest-looking slices; the rest of the apple will go into the cake batter.

-6. Pour the mixture into the prepared baking dish.
-Use a spatula to scrape it all out of the blender, and to spread it into an even layer.
+6. Pour the mixture into the prepared baking dish, using a spatula to create an even layer.

-8. Bake 40-45 minutes until a cake tester just barely comes out clean.
+8. Bake for 40-45 minutes, until a cake tester just barely comes out clean.

-9. Melt the butter for the topping and brush it all over the top of the cake to help the cinnamon sugar stick.
-Mix together the sugar and cinnamon for the topping, then sprinkle it liberally across the cake quickly, before the butter soaks in.
+9. Mix together the sugar and cinnamon for the topping, then sprinkle it liberally across the cake.

 Leave a Comment